scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_copy.rst

   signed, including x-amz-copy-source.

 The source object being copied can be encrypted or unencrypted and the destination object can be stored encrypted or unencrypted.
-If bucket encryption is activated on the source bucket, the source object will remain encrypted in its original location.
-If bucket encryption is activated on the destination bucket, the destination object will be encrypted.
-If bucket encryption is not activated on the destination bucket, the object copy will be stored unencrypted
+If bucket encryption is activated on the source bucket, the source object remains encrypted in its original location.
+If bucket encryption is activated on the destination bucket, the destination object is encrypted.
+If bucket encryption is not activated on the destination bucket, the object copy is stored unencrypted.

-If the copy is successful, a response will generate that contains information about the copied object.
+If the copy is successful, a response is generated containing information about the copied object.

 Access Permissions
 ------------------